fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 ## Style Definition

 You can add CSS styling to set the cosmetic properties of Y-axis.
-To set the styling, instead of creating a separate CSS file, you can define the styling using `StyleDefinition` object.
+To set the styling, instead of creating a separate CSS file, you can define the styling using `styleDefinition` object.

 Now, let's define the `styleDefinition` object and set the **font color** in an object.
 The code is given below: